lucyawrey/project_comet/api/README.md

 - [ ] Proper server-wide dependancy injection (for things like Database and ID Generator).
 - [ ] Add a waiting period for User and Character deletion.
 - [ ] Implement a way to return Soulbound items to binder after a timer on the API side.
+- [ ] Potentially migrate from SQLx to rusqlite.
 - [ ] Refactor TOML data importers to only update changed data.
 - [ ] Refactor JSON `FromRow` struct fields to support optional string passthrough without serialization.